 With my black thumb, I hope I can keep the flowers alive until Christmas!

 Besides the red poinsettias, this red star is another focal point.
 Years ago, I bought it at Target to hang above my younger son’s bed at Christmas time.
 Since the star is lightweight and covered in a sweater material, I thought it was the perfect Christmas decoration to hang above a bed.
 Yes, I’m one of those paranoid moms who doesn’t like to hang anything dangerous above beds.
 Actually, I think it’s bad feng shui to do that too….so there!

-Even though, Target doesn’t carry this cute star anymore, I found this one on clearance – and it lights up!
+Even though, Target doesn’t carry my exact star anymore, I found a similar one on clearance – and it lights up!

 As you can see, I also hung my mini wreaths with some red and white ribbon.
 For the past few years, I’ve hung them in my kitchen at Christmas and I love the look.
 Why change out something that works?
 Also, they only take a couple minutes to hang because I just leave the Command Hooks inside the cabinets all year.

 Don’t you just love the way the red stands out against the white cabinets?

 Since I have a holiday towel buying obsession, I added a few red kitchen towels around.
 Is it just me, or does it annoy you when your family uses the towels you have on display?
 Usually, I put an extra towel or two on the sink so they can wipe their hands on those.
 Instead, they insist on messing up the cute towels I have hanging for decoration.
 Ugh…yeah, we’ve been home together too long!

 With all the red and blue accessories (and the star) I didn’t want my kitchen to look too patriotic so I added plenty of greenery.
 Although, the red Christmas ornaments in the window don’t exactly scream 4th of July!